felixroos/blog/content/notes/ideas/rhythmical.md

 Lets imagine how the algorithm would resolve this nested structure.
 Note that the following process will not be the end algorithm but just an illustration of how it might work.

 The type now affects how children are given their default values.
-On the outer most event, relative times are calculated.
+On the outer most event, deafault values are added + the children (layer 2) are treated relative (adding up default values):

 ```js
 const peeled = [